Her hair is faded to white.

 And the way he looked at her!

-In my thirteen-year-old mind she was just the other woman.
+In my eleven-year-old mind she was just the other woman.

 Never mind they’d been separated since I was ten.